ShZil/network-utilities/Scanner/README.md

     def __init__(self):
         self.text = "bubbles"
 ```
-Consider using this on Register, NetworkStorage, SpecialInformation, etc.
+Suggestion: Consider using this on Register, NetworkStorage, SpecialInformation, etc.

 [17:19] Moved code from `main.py` to a new file called `SimpleScan.py`,
 and added docstrings and comments.